aaronbenny0506-lang/custom-subword-tokenizer-sentiment-analysis/README.md

-`bpe_tokenizer.py` implements Byte-Pair Encoding entirely from Python's standard library (`re`, `collections`, `json` — **no** HuggingFace tokenizers, sentencepiece, or NLTK/spaCy subword utilities):
+`bpe_tokenizer.py` implements Byte-Pair Encoding entirely from Python's standard library (`re`, `collections`, `json` — **no** HuggingFace tokenizers, sentencepiece or NLTK/spaCy subword utilities):

 1. Represent each word as characters + an end-of-word marker `</w>`.
 2. Count all adjacent symbol-pair frequencies across the corpus.